ntustison/Histograms/Text/results2.md

 \begin{figure}[!htb]
   \centering
   \includegraphics[width=0.75\linewidth]{Figures/DiceVarianceStudyVersion2a.pdf}
-  \caption{University of Virginia image cohort:  (Left) The deviation in resulting segmentation caused by distortions produced noise, histogram-based intensity nonlinearities, and their combination as measured by the Dice metric.
-Each segmentation is reduced to three labels for comparison:
+  \caption{University of Virginia image cohort.  \textcolor{blue}{Box plots illustrate the lack of segmentation overlap with reference segmentations caused by distortions produced by noise, histogram-based intensity nonlinearities, and their combination as measured by the Dice metric over all five algorithms.
+We provide the results of the two pathologically-relevant labels for comparison: ``ventilation defect'' (Cluster 1) and ``hypo-ventilation'' (Cluster 2).  }
-  ``ventilation defect'' (Cluster 1), ``hypo-ventilation'' (Cluster 2), ``other ventilation'' (Cluster 3).
-(Right) Results from the Tukey Test following one-way ANOVA to compare the deviations.
-Higher positive values are indicative of increased robustness to simulated image distortions.
   }
 \label{fig:simulations}
 \end{figure}

 \begin{figure}[!htb]
   \centering
   \includegraphics[width=0.85\linewidth]{Figures/DiceVarianceStudyVersion2b.pdf}
-  \caption{University of Virginia image cohort:  (Left) The deviation in resulting segmentation caused by distortions produced noise, histogram-based intensity nonlinearities, and their combination as measured by the Dice metric.
-Each segmentation is reduced to three labels for comparison:
-  ``ventilation defect'' (Cluster 1), ``hypo-ventilation'' (Cluster 2), ``other ventilation'' (Cluster 3).
-(Right) Results from the Tukey Test following one-way ANOVA to compare the deviations.
-Higher positive values are indicative of increased robustness to simulated image distortions.
+  \caption{University of Virginia image cohort.  \textcolor{blue}{(Left) Results from Tukey's test following one-way ANOVA to compare the resulting overlaps between algorithms (cf Figure \ref{fig:simulations}).
+Higher positive values indicate increased robustness to simulated image distortions.
+A solid line indicates statistical significance at the 0.05 level whereas the dashed line indicates no statistically significant difference.
+(Right)
+  To further visualize the Tukey results, a simplified alluvial diagram is used to provide connections illustrating relative performance between algorithms where the algorithms listed on the left have improved performance relative to their connected algorithms on the right with the width of the connection being proportional to difference in performance.}
   }
 \label{fig:simulations2}
 \end{figure}